isomerpages/govtech-jagathestack/_2020/04-prizes.md

 ## Evaluating the winners

-A video conference session will be conducted with the respective teams that win the Top Prizes and Special Awards before the prize ceremony.
+A video conference session will be conducted with the respective winners of the Top Prizes in each participation category before the prize ceremony.

 The session is conducted with the following intent:
 * Identify authenticity of the CTF experience